zspotter/ifig/README.md

-# Flowtur
+# Ifig

-Prototyping a Flow-Based-Programming editor and runtime for JavaScript clients
+Prototyping a visual programming language editor and runtime for JavaScript clients.

+"Ifig" is an Old English word for ivy.